Some tips to reduce the ecological impact of your purchases. Your wallet and the environment will win!

-Visit our shop econological to take action!
+Visit our eco-friendly boutique to take action!

-- Use biodegradable bags and / or reusable several times or other means of transport for your goods: shopping bags, crates ...
+- Use biodegradable and / or reusable bags several times or other means of transport for your goods: shopping bags, crates ...

-- Pay attention to packaging as well:
+- Pay attention to conditioning, as follows:

 - Avoid small packages (see unit packages) and multiple packages (some products have 3 or 4 “layers” of packaging).

 Examples: certain brioches, individual dishes, certain fruits wrapped in cellophane, new “marketing” products in unit packs, etc.

 - Buy products in bulk or in larger quantities of packaging, even if it means repackaging them at home.

 - Take into account the nature of the “packaging”: prefer biodegradable packaging (paper, cardboard) or better recyclable (glass, metal, milk cartons…) rather than plastic packaging… If possible, prefer returnable packaging